The Man (2005 film)

 The Man is a 2005 American buddy cop comedy film starring Samuel L. Jackson, Eugene Levy, and Miguel Ferrer.

 The Man was directed by Les Mayfield and produced by Rob Fried, from a screenplay by Jim Piddock, Margaret Oberman and Stephen Carpenter, and based on a story by Piddock and Oberman.
 Filming took place in Toronto, Hamilton and Oakville, Ontario, Canada.
-New Line Cinema released The Man in Canada (through Alliance Atlantis) and the United States on September 9, 2005.
+New Line Cinema released The Man in the United States on September 9, 2005 to negative reviews from critics.
+The film was a box office bomb, grossing $10.3 million against a $20 million budget.